 This information must be received prior to being eligible to test.
-Once the application has been processed, the applicant will receive an examination letter and pre-registration test code sheet via email.
-To be scheduled for the examination, the applicant must return a completed pre-registration test code sheet with payment of the non-refundable examination fee.
+Once the application has been processed, the applicant will receive an examination notice and pre-registration test code sheet in their Certemy account.
+To be scheduled for the examination, the applicant must complete pre-registration test code sheet pay the non-refundable examination fee.

 The Illinois Certification Board (ICB) utilizes a separate testing company to administer this exam.
-Upon ICB's receipt of this pre-registration form, and appropriate exam fee, your eligibility information will be forwarded to our testing administrators.
-You will then receive an email directly from our testing administrators allowing you to set your exam appointment.
-The email will contain complete instructions on how to choose your exam date, time and location.
+Upon ICB's receipt of this pre-registration form, and appropriate exam fee, you will receive a notice in your Certemy account allowing you to set your exam appointment through Register Blast.
+The notice will contain complete instructions on how to choose your exam date, time and location.
+The notice will also give you important information about the exam process.